godshy/blog/source/_posts/Cloud-native-and-its-implementation-in-Telco.md

 - Efficiency : Low cost for both Speed and Scale.
 Automation, no-touch operations, legacy and new services, life-cycle independence for both Services and
 Infrastructure

 Therefore, target of Cloud Native is to achieve higher TTM and lower TCO(Total Cost of Ownership) without sacrificing service reliability and performance.
-Let's see what are the basic conponents of Cloud Native.
+Let's see what are the basic components of Cloud Native.

 - Cloud Native Applications
 - Microservice